What Is Marketing Strategy and Why It Matters

 A marketing strategy is your blueprint.
 It connects your business goals to the right marketing actions, ensuring that every campaign or activity has a purpose and drives growth.

-Why is marketing strategy important for CEOs and leaders?
+Why is marketing strategy important for business owners and leaders?

 Without strategy, marketing can feel like random activity — ads, social posts, events — without clear ROI.
-Strategy ensures your marketing team is aligned, focused, and accountable to business growth.
+Strategy ensures alignment, focus, and measurable progress.

 What’s the difference between marketing strategy and tactics?